csningli/csningli.github.io/posts/20180613-frame_and_shared_status.md

 To organize the components, the simplest structure is probably the tree-like structure.
 In a tree, the components are connected by the directional "parent-child" relations, and if at most one parent is allowed for each node, then in total there are n-1 relations which is the minimum to connect n components.

 "Frame" is a simple node model designed to realize the tree structure.
 In "Frame", only several necessary operation is supported and hence it brings only a little complexity to the system design.

+## "Frame"

+Since "Frame" is a realization of tree node, it should support the reference to the node's parent and children.
+Furthermore, it also maintains a reference to the tree's root.
+In the following, it is the abstract representation of "Frame".

+The parent-child relation is constructed in "AddChild", and it is broken in "RemoveChild".
+Note that the root of the node should be properly updated when the parent-child relation is modified.